Turning Points of the American Civil War

 The Pen is Mightier than the Sword

 President Abraham Lincoln signed the Preliminary Emancipation Proclamation on September 22, 1862, and issued the Emancipation Proclamation on January 1, 1863.
 President Lincoln, however, signed the Preliminary Emancipation Proclamation just days after the Union victory at the Battle of Antietam.
-He was able to broaden the base of the war and may have prevented England and France from lending support to a Country that engaged in slavery (The Trent Affair, Preventing Diplomatic Recognition of the Confederacy, and American Civil War and International Diplomacy).
+He was able to broaden the base of the war and may have prevented England and France from lending support to a Country that engaged in slavery.
+See also The Trent Affair, Preventing Diplomatic Recognition of the Confederacy, and American Civil War and International Diplomacy.

-In practical terms, the Emancipation Proclamation had little immediate impact: it freed slaves only in the Confederate states, while leaving slavery intact in the border states.
-And the freedom it promised depended upon Union military victory.
-The proclamation, however, allowed the arming of approximately 180,000 blacks for the Union army.
-Antietam, consequently, was the initial major turning point in the Civil War.
-(Also see "Subsequent Turning Points" below.)
+In practical terms, the Emancipation Proclamation had little immediate impact: it freed slaves only in the Confederate states, while leaving slavery intact in the Border States, and the freedom it promised depended upon absolute Union military victory.
+The proclamation would discourage foreign recognition of the Confederacy and it would allow the arming of some 180,000 blacks for the Union military.
+Antietam was the major turning point of the Civil War.
+See also Civil War Turning Point: A List of Major and Pivotal Turning Points.

 Battle of Antietam

-The battle transpired on Wednesday, September 17, 1862, and less than 3 weeks after the costly Confederate victory at the Second Battle of Manassas (aka Second Bull Run).
-The Battle of Antietam, or Sharpsburg, changed the entire course of the Civil War and not only halted General Robert E. Lee's bold invasion of the North (see Why Lee Invaded Maryland), but thwarted efforts to force Lincoln to sue for peace.
-It further provided Lincoln with the victory he needed in order to announce the abolition of slavery.
 The Battle of Sharpsburg, Maryland, witnessed eleven solid hours of fierce fighting and a man was killed or wounded every two seconds.
-The casualties were 6 Generals killed, 12 Generals wounded, and approximately 23,000 killed, wounded, and missing (9 times the number who fell on the beaches of Normandy).
-It was the bloodiest single-day battle of the American Civil War.
-The First Texas Infantry Regiment lost eighty-two percent of the 226 engaged at Antietam, and at least four female soldiers (including Sarah Emma Edmundson Seelye) participated in the battle.
+The casualties were 6 Generals killed, 12 Generals wounded, and approximately 23,000 killed, wounded, and missing, which was 9 times the number that fell on the beaches of Normandy.
+Antietam remains the bloodiest single-day battle in the history of the United States.
+(See also Maryland Civil War History.)
+The First Texas Infantry Regiment lost eighty-two percent of the 226 engaged at Antietam, and at least four female soldiers, including Sarah Emma Edmundson Seelye, participated in the battle.
 Antietam also produced twenty Medals of Honor.
+The fight had changed the course of a nation.

 "In the time that I am writing, every stalk of corn in the northern and greater part of the field was cut as closely as could have been done with a knife, and the slain lay in rows precisely as they had stood in their ranks a few moments before.
 It was never my fortune to witness a more bloody, dismal battlefield."
 Maj.
-Gen. Joseph Hooker, USA, Commander, I Corps, Army of the Potomac (At the Antietam Battle)
+Gen. Joseph Hooker, USA, Commander, I Corps, Army of the Potomac, while at the Antietam Battle

 Burnside Bridge: Antietam